 All three of the races were stakes races, the Swansea Plate, Clarendon Stakes and Victoria Stakes, saw Nearctic taking the first prize in each.
 His rider for the three races was none other than future Hall of Fame jockey Avellino Gomez.
 The combination of McCann and Gomez would be the right tonic for Nearctic to perform at his best, but this combination was not always available for the colt, as we shall see.

 With a five for five record, the decision was made to take Nearctic to the US, Saratoga in particular, to test him against the top American two year old colts.
 McCann was a very shy and unassuming man.
 His life was his horses and his family.
 He was not one to travel and was reluctant to go to Saratoga, as he also had many other Thoroughbreds in his barn that needed his attention, as well as Nearctic.
-McCann refused to go to the famous spa.
+McCann declined to go to the famous spa.

-Complicating matters for Nearctic was the fact that the Cuban born Gomez was not licensed to ride in the US, as he was considered a draft dodger.
+Complicating matters for Nearctic was the fact that the Cuban born Gomez was not licensed to ride in the U.S., as he was considered a draft dodger.
 Gomez began his riding career in Chicago, moving back to Cuba in 1951, and then on to Toronto two years later to resume his riding career.
 He was drafted when he was back in his native land, subsequently did not report, and was handed the banishment.
-It would take until 1961 for Gomez to actually enter the US without threat of imprisonment.
+It would take until 1961 for Gomez to actually enter the States without threat of imprisonment.

 Nearctic was entered in the Flash Stakes at Saratoga on opening day for the prestigious meet.
-Charlie Shaw was listed as the trainer, while Bill Guerin the noted jockey of Native Dancer took the saddle.
+Charlie Shaw was listed as the trainer, while Eric Guerin the noted jockey of Native Dancer took the saddle.
 As was his custom Nearctic blasted out of the gate, but Guerin was trying to rate the black colt and the ensuing battle of wills between horse and rider would exhaust Nearctic, eventually finishing eighth in the five and one half furlong race.
 Shaw commented that Nearctic should return to Toronto as he was of the belief that the colt did not prove himself.
 Taylor and his advisers had other plans.

 The Saratoga Special Stakes was to be run one week later.
 George Walker was engaged to ride Nearctic, as he had previous experience since he was in the irons for the second start of Nearctic’s career.
 This time Nearctic was allowed to run freely, leading from gate to wire in the six furlong race, as he was chased by the good horse Clem the entire time.